learning-zone/react-basics/README.md

 Also, class-based components always re-render when its state is updated (`this.setState()` is called) even if the new state is equal to the old state.
 Moreover, when a parent component re-renders, all of its children are also re-rendered, and their children too, and so on.

 That behaviour may mean a lot of wasted re-renderings.
-Indeed, if our component only depends on its props and state, then it shouldn’t re-render if neither of them changed, no matter what happened to its parent component.
+Indeed, if our component only depends on its props and state, then it shouldn\'t re-render if neither of them changed, no matter what happened to its parent component.

 That is precisely what PureComponent does - it stops the vicious re-rendering cycle.
 PureComponent does not re-render unless its props and state change.